-This suspense, thriller is a hardcover edition was published by Doubleday Canada on October 13, 2015 and has 352 pages.
+suspense, thriller that was published by Doubleday Canada on October 13, 2015 and has 352 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Dates from Hell, Aftertaste, Kisses from Hell, Enthralled: Paranormal Diversions, Visions, Deceptions, City of the Lost, Empire of Night, Forest of Ruin, Betrayals, A Darkness Absolute, Indigo
+Other books by this author which I have reviewed include Dates from Hell, Made to Be Broken, Aftertaste, Kisses from Hell, Enthralled: Paranormal Diversions, Visions, Deceptions, City of the Lost, Empire of Night, Forest of Ruin, Betrayals, A Darkness Absolute, Indigo, Rituals

 The Masked Truth is a heart-stopping psychological thriller.